You feel empty inside…

 How does a depressed INTJ act?

 Prolonged unhappiness or emotional apathy can lead to INTJs questioning their purpose in life.
 When an INTJ is depressed, daily tasks and even self-improvement become tedious and uninteresting.
-INTJs won’t take action where they can’t foresee a beneficial outcome, which ultimately results in a lack of action and stagnation.
+INTJs won’t take action when they can’t foresee a beneficial outcome, which ultimately results in a lack of action and stagnation.

-Activities which were once pleasurable to the depressed INTJ will become dull and colorless.
+Activities that were once pleasurable to the depressed INTJ will become dull and colorless.
 The INTJ may try devoting more time to specific activities, such as surfing the internet, researching, watching movies, or drinking alcohol in an effort to regain the interest and pleasure they once provided.
 Such behavior will usually result in the depressed INTJ criticizing himself for wasting time on unproductive pursuits, only worsening the situation.

 The primary INTJ coping mechanism for just about everything is to recoup and process by spending time alone, but in some cases, this isn’t an option.
 Necessary activities, such as purchasing foodstuffs or going to work (so as to earn money to buy foodstuffs), are unavoidable.
 When suffering from depression, INTJs sometimes appear unfriendly and cynical in the extreme.
 Critical comments may become increasingly common, directed at everything and everyone in the INTJ’s path.
-Unbridled sarcasm and pessimism may start damaging relationships with their loved ones, family members, and co-workers.
+Unbridled sarcasm and pessimism may start damaging their INTJ relationships with their loved ones, family members, and co-workers.

 Do INTJs seek any help when depressed?

-First, depression looks like a problem which needs to be solved.
+First, depression looks like a problem that needs to be solved.
 INTJs pride themselves on superior problem-solving skills.
 Finding the solution to a problem, particularly a difficult one, is an achievement, and the INTJ won’t want to share the experience (or the credit) with anyone else.
 In addition, most INTJs neither trust nor respect those in authority (such as “professionals”) as much as they will trust their own research.
 As a general rule, an INTJ will not respect or trust another’s intelligence unless they are well acquainted with that person’s achievements.

 Second, INTJs think that every problem has a solution and they can find it without help.
 Seeking help might look like the problem was too difficult, or that the INTJ wasn’t intelligent enough to find the solution on his own.